alexqguo/drinking-board-game/README.md

 * Clean up other todos
 * Consider better organization of events
 * Add description to home page
+* Add a modal when skipping a turn, not just a random pause
 * Make things a bit prettier
 * small util for adding document fragments
 * probably would make sense to have a util function class